-- Outline responsibilities for committee members, such as: - Participating in EBP basic training; - ☐ Providing basic information about the EBP to their stakeholder groups; - ☐ Advising you during all phases of the implementation process; and - □ Participating in an ongoing evaluation of the EBP.
+- Outline responsibilities for committee members, such as: - ☐ Participating in EBP basic training; - ☐ Providing basic information about the EBP to their stakeholder groups; - ☐ Advising you during all phases of the implementation process; and - ☐ Participating in an ongoing evaluation of the EBP.

-on mental health authority regulations and qualifications that the EBP requires.
+process by integrating staffing criteria into regulations.
+Agency administrators should select an EBP program leader and practitioners based on mental health authority regulations and qualifications that the EBP requires.
 New EBP position descriptions should be integrated into the agency's human resource policies.
 EBP-specific suggestions in Building Your Program will help mental health authorities and agency staff determine the appropriate mix and number of staff, define staff roles, and develop a supervision structure.